project-poodle/poodle/design.md

                    bits

 - Bit 7 is Array bit
-  - 0 means Value is not Array
+  - 0 means Value is not Primitive Array
-  - 1 means Value is Array
+  - 1 means Value is Primitive Array

 - Bit 6, 5, 4, 3 are primitive bits
   - 0000 means Value is not primitive type